sudip6164/tours-and-travel/README.md

 ### 4. Tour Management
 - Add new tours to the platform.
 - Perform CRUD operations on tours to keep content up-to-date.
+### 5. Search and Filter
+- Search tours by title.
+- Filter tours by price.

 # 🛑 Prerequisites
 1. Java 17